 Leader of the Scottish Liberal Democrats

-Lib Dem Peer-nominee & Spokesperson on Energy & Climate Change
+Lib Dem Peer & Spokesperson on Energy & Climate Change

 Popular with activists, a stellar record as a minister on issues like gay marriage and FGM.
-Not sure the DECC portfolio will be a natural home for her, though.
+Kept up her profile with her book on equal marriage, EQUAL EVER AFTER

 Lib Dem candidate for Mayor of London